danielsaidi/OnboardingKit/Sources/OnboardingKit/OnboardingKit.docc/Getting-Started.md

 ## Onboarding Types

-An ``Onboarding`` determines the state and behavior of an onboarding experience.

-You can use different types for different behaviors, like these built-in ones:
+An ``Onboarding`` type determines the behavior of an onboarding experience.
+Use different types for different behaviors, for instance:

 * ``Onboarding`` is presented right away, and only once.
 * ``ConditionalOnboarding`` is presented when a certain condition returns `true`.